Another day another outburst. Your fuse is running out and you have no idea how to solve problems in your relationship.

 - Put rules of engagement during a disagreement in place.
 Agree on the dos and don’ts during any conflict between you and enforce this agreement or accept when your partner enforces it.
 Remember this agreement comes about through a conscious decision and this must always override the ramblings of the irrational fight, flight & freeze. ( This is the hope, okay?)

-How will know what to do help with future disagreements?
+How will knowing what to do help with future disagreements?

 Once you have rules of engagement in place and have spent time talking about your childhood traumas, your disagreements will or should be less volatile.